FatmaKhaled22/Full-stack-Assignment/README.md

 Full-Stack application that allows users to explore and choose from a set of features, each associated with specific tasks.
 Users can complete these tasks to earn XP (Experience Points).

 <h2>Run</h2>
-1-clone the project
+1- Clone the project
 <pre>
 git clone https://github.com/FatmaKhaled22/Full-stack-Assignment
 </pre>
-2-inside the Backend folder run in terminal
+2- Inside the Backend folder run in terminal
 <pre>
 npm install
 </pre>